JoshAaronLevy/Electric-Slideshow/Music-Playback-Automate-Prompt.md

 ### Context & Problem

 This project is a macOS SwiftUI app called **Electric Slideshow**.
-It has an **internal Spotify player** implemented as an Electron app (`electric-slideshow-internal-player`) that uses the Spotify Web Playback SDK and appears as a Spotify Connect device (e.g. “Electric Slideshow Internal Player”).
+It has an **internal Spotify player** implemented as an Electron app (`electric-slideshow-spotify-player`) that uses the Spotify Web Playback SDK and appears as a Spotify Connect device (e.g. “Electric Slideshow Internal Player”).

 Architecture: